 ABOUT MIRABEL CENTRE

 Managed by Partnership for Justice, the Mirabel Centre is Nigeria’s first Sexual Assault Referral Centre; with a mandate to provide holistic medical and psychosocial support to survivors of rape and sexual violence.
-In 7 years of operation as a non-governmental organization, the Mirabel Centre has provided direct free medical care and psychosocial support to over 6000+ survivors of rape and sexual violence (including men, women, and children).
+In 9 years of operation as a non-governmental organization, the Mirabel Centre has provided direct free medical care and psychosocial support o over 7500+ survivors of rape and sexual violence (including men, women, and children).
 The youngest survivor was a 3 month old baby and the oldest, an 80 year old woman.

 Apart from offering free forensic medical examination and providing psychosocial support to survivors, the Mirabel Centre helps survivors get access to other support services they need.
 The Centre works closely with the police and provides medical reports which the police use for further investigation and prosecution of rape cases.

 In addition, the Centre consistently provides actionable information on prevention and response to rape and other forms of sexual and gender-based violence directly to its 20,000+ audience across social media and indirectly to over 300,000 people on a monthly basis.

 Itoro Eze-Anaba founded the Mirabel Centre when working on domestic violence issues as a lawyer.
 While campaigning for the Domestic Violence Bill, which she drafted, she discovered how little support rape survivors were getting in Nigeria.
 Her mission is to continue to provide free professional care and support to survivors of rape and sexual violence irrespective of when the incident happened.